-The COVID-19 pandemic continues to disrupt global markets as many geographies are experiencing a "second wave" of infections despite having previously controlled the outbreak through aggressive precautionary measures such as imposing restrictions on travel, lockdowns and strict social distancing rules.
-The Government of Kingdom of Saudi Arabia ("the Government") however has managed to successfully control the outbreak to date, owing primarily to the unprecedented yet effective measures taken by the Government, following which the Government has ended the lockdowns and has taken phased measures towards normalization.
+The COVID-19 pandemic continues to disrupt global markets as many geographies are experiencing some new variants of COVID-19.
+The Government previously controlled the outbreak through aggressive precautionary measures such as imposing restrictions on travel, lockdowns and strict social distancing rules.
+The Government of Kingdom of Saudi Arabia ("the Government") however has managed to successfully control the impact of new variant as in 2021, it was made mandatory for each citizen to be fully vaccinated.
+Further, third dose for COVID-19 vaccines has been introduced and the Government is taking measures to ensure that every citizen of the Kingdom benefits from it.
+The Company itself has taken several measures to ensure that the employees and customers are safe and are only allowing the employees and customers in the Company's premises only when the Government regulated application related to COVID-19 (Tawalkalna) is updated.

-Recently, number of COVID-19 vaccines have been developed and approved for mass distribution by various governments around the world.
-The Government has also approved a vaccine which is currently available for healthcare workers and certain other categories of individuals which should be available to the masses in general during 2021.
-Despite the fact that there are some uncertainties around the COVID-19 vaccine, the testing results have showed exceptionally high success rates.
-Hence, the Company continues to be cognisant of both the micro and macroeconomic challenges that COVID-19 has posed, the teething effects of which may be felt for some time, and is closely monitoring its exposures at a granular level.
-The Company has made various accounting estimates in these financial statements based on forecasts of economic conditions which reflect expectations and assumptions as at 31 December 2020 about future events that the Company believes are reasonable in the circumstances.
+In 2021, although the vaccines are approved and distributed to majority of the citizen in Kingdom, the Company continues to be cognisant of both the micro and macroeconomic challenges that COVID-19 has posed, the teething effects of which may be felt for some time, and is closely monitoring its exposures at a granular level.
+The Company has made various accounting estimates in these financial statements based on forecasts of economic conditions which reflect expectations and assumptions as at 31 December 2021 about future events that the Company believes are reasonable in the circumstances.
 There is a considerable degree of judgement involved in preparing these estimates.
 The underlying assumptions are also subject to uncertainties which are often outside the control of the Company.
 Accordingly, actual economic conditions are likely to be different from those forecast since anticipated events frequently do not occur as expected, and the effect of those differences may significantly impact accounting estimates included in these financial statements.